Ronnie Tober: Return to the Netherlands

 In 1963, while in the Netherlands to visit his grandmother, he appeared on Voor de vuist weg, a television show hosted by Willem Duys.
 Based on the positive reactions to his performance, he decided to move back to the Netherlands.
 He signed with Phonogram/Philips and produced his first Dutch record "Iedere avond" in 1964.

 In 1966, he participated in the Sopot International Song Festival in Sopot, Poland, with the medley "Showtime on Broadway".

 In 1968, he won the Dutch national selection for the Eurovision Song Contest and represented the Netherlands in the Eurovision Song Contest 1968 held in London, United Kingdom, with the song "Morgen".
 He finished in sixteenth place with only one point.

 Tober has had TV shows with the broadcasting organizations AVRO and KRO, and his guests have included Vikki Carr, Roger Whittaker and Nancy Wilson.

 Personal life

-Tober married Jan Jochems, who he has been in a relationship with since 1968, on 24 February 1998.
+Tober married Jan Jochems, who he had been in a relationship with since 1968, on 24 February 1998.
 In 1999, Tober was diagnosed with bladder cancer and underwent chemotherapy.

 On 27 December 2003, during his 40th year in show business, Tober was invested as a Knight of the Order of Orange-Nassau by Queen Beatrix of the Netherlands.
 Tober's name is also inscribed on the Wall of Fame in the Zuiderkerk in Amsterdam.